 - 2. A strainer should be installed in the inlet line to protect the compressor from foreign matter.
 A #30 mesh screen or finer is recommended.
 Strainers must be cleaned every 180 days, or more frequently if the system requires. - 3.
-Expansion joints, placed within 36" (0.9 m) of the compressor, will compensate for expansion and contraction of the pipes.
-Contact the flexible connector/hose manufacturer for required maintenance/care and design assistance in their use. - 4.
-Piping must be adequately supported to ensure that no piping loads are placed upon the compressor.
+Expansion joints, placed within 36" (0.9 m) of the compressor, will compensate for expansion and Contact the flexible contraction of the pipes. connector/hose manufacturer for required maintenance/care and design assistance in their - Piping must be adequately supported to ensure that no piping loads are placed upon the compressor.